 Passion for Caribbean luxury holidays runs like blood through the veins of the Inspiring Travel Company.
 For us, it’s personal as well as professional, from founder June Foster who hails from Barbados, through to CEO Jennifer Atkinson who holidays in Barbados annually to Director Judie Hinkson who is married to a St Lucian.
 Many long-serving staff are also in thrall to the destination: Caribbean Product Manager Helen Tabois will wax lyrical about the natural beauty of the British Virgin Islands and Travel Specialists Julia Whittington, Sue Brooks, Jo Robinson and Sharon Williams (to name just a few) all have their personal favourites and secret insights that they’d love to share with you.

 Our 40 year love affair with the Caribbean has created a wealth of knowledge and experience for you to call upon in creating your idyllic Caribbean holiday.
 Many members of our team throughout all areas of the business have worked with luxury Caribbean hotels and airlines much of their working lives and have built strong relationships with key personnel, relationships that are used to enhance your holiday with the Inspiring Travel Company.
-In particular our Travel Specialists have extensive personal experience of the Caribbean, so look out for their insight throughout the brochure and of course, do call them to discuss your ideas and let them advise you on your destination and resort choice.
+In particular our Travel Specialists have extensive personal experience of the Caribbean, so look out for their insight throughout our brochure and blogs, and of course, do call them to discuss your ideas and let them advise you on your destination and resort choice.

 Our people are at the heart of what we do and, most importantly, what we can do for you.
-That belief extends to the islands of Barbados and Antigua where we employ dedicated Destination Managers, Kerin Austin and Kathy Arthurton, both of whom have been looking after our clients for nearly 20 years and whose contacts on their respective islands are legendary!
+That belief extends to the islands of Barbados and Antigua where we employ dedicated Destination Managers, Kerin Austin and Kathy Arthurton, both of whom have been looking after our clients for over 20 years and whose contacts on their respective islands are legendary!
 And of course if you’re in Barbados, feel free to drop in and see Kerin at our office in the Limegrove Lifestyle Centre, Holetown.

 Whether you’re already in the midst of your own ‘love affair’ with the Caribbean or it’s your first time travelling to her fabled and bewitching shores, you can be certain that the Inspiring Travel Company will put just as much passion into creating your luxury Caribbean holiday as you will.
 It’s not just what we do, it’s who we are.